Yacht Club Terrace

 No analysis available

-Masonry/stucco is not supported by the remarks, and only a minority of recent MLS listings check MASSTU.
-The descriptions focus on unit upgrades, lanais, views, and amenities, with no consistent mention of masonry or stucco construction.
-This feature appears weak and inconsistent in the current data.
+Masonry/stucco is not well supported by the remarks and appears only in a minority of current MLS records (6 of 20).
+Across the listing descriptions, agents focus on upgrades, views, and amenities, with no clear mention of masonry or stucco construction, suggesting the checkbox may be unreliable.

 No analysis available